-What is the best car insurance in California?
+What is the best car insurance company in California?

-There is not one car insurance company in California, since every driver is different.
+There is not one best car insurance company in California, since every driver is different.
 Some drivers want the lowest rates, some want the best coverage and others want great customer service.
-It is important to find a car insurance company that meets your specific needs.
-You can check out our review of the best car insurance companies in California as a starting point.
+Understanding what you are looking for in a company and comparing several companies that could meet your needs might help you find a good option for you.

-What type of car insurance is required in California?
+What factors affect my car insurance premium in California?